What is Wi-Fi Piggybacking?

 Federal laws on Wi-Fi piggybacking are a little murky.
 The only regulation against this offense is found under the Computer Fraud and Abuse Act, which was enacted in the early ‘80s – long before Wi-Fi was around.
 Section 1030(a)(2) of this act makes it a crime to knowingly access a computer, without authorization, to obtain information.
 Although the law specifies “computer,” courts have extended this definition to include wireless networks.
 Violations are charged as felonies.

-Call The Law Office of Shane Phelps, P.C. for a Free Case Evaluation
+Call Shane Phelps Law. for a Free Case Evaluation

-If you were accused of Wi-Fi piggybacking, or another computer crime, you can be confident our attorneys at The Law Office of Shane Phelps, P.C. will provide the legal help you need.
+If you were accused of Wi-Fi piggybacking, or another computer crime, you can be confident our attorneys at Shane Phelps Law. will provide the legal help you need.
 When you retain the services of our team, we will focus on building a solid legal strategy on your behalf and fighting to protect your rights and freedoms.

 Speak with one of our lawyers by calling us at (979) 773-7028 or schedule a case evaluation online.